PaulConyngham/jekyll-now/about.md

 ### The Years of Doubt.

 Take yourself back to the end of 2009.
 Machine Learning & Ai was not hyped at all.
-In fact up until 3 years ago (as of writing this, June 2018), if you mentioned to people that you worked on artificial intelligence they would give you this funny look, then make the same crack joke about the Terminator.
-Point being was that there were not many jobs in the field, nor were the existing ones (traders, cough) advertised.
+In fact up until 3 years ago (as of writing this, June 2018), if you mentioned to people that you worked on Artificial Intelligence they would give you this funny look, then make the same crack joke about the Terminator.
+Point being that there were not many jobs in the field, nor were the existing ones (traders, cough) advertised.